 Supply Chain Modeling helps to understand the entire supply chain.

-I have worked with colleagues who have 20-30 years of supply chain experience and still they don’t get the larger supply chain picture.
-This generally happens because for the most part of their career, these professionals spend time working in a couple of supply chain functions and are engaged mostly with day to day operations.
+I know colleagues who have decades of supply chain experience, but they still don’t get the “Big Picture.”
+This happens with people only work in a few functions and are mostly focused on day to day operations.

-Supply Chain Modeling helps you become the best at conflict management….
+Supply Chain Modeling helps you learn conflict management….

-Supply Chain Modeling exposes you to the leadership across functions….
+Supply Chain Modeling helps you to network with leaders across functions….

-Supply Chain Modeling is one of the most highly compensated skills …
+Supply Chain Modeling is one of the most sought after and highly compensated skills …

 Supply chain modeling is a very specialized skill that is very high in command.
 They are compensated very well, 20-30% higher than other lower level supply chain analysists.
 They actually have one of the highest compensation at entry level in the industry.